-This California custom ice cream-sandwich classic opened two local locations in Scottsdale and Tempe—and boy are we grateful.
+This California custom ice cream-sandwich classic opened several locations in Greater Phoenix — and boy are we grateful.
 Mix and match your sandwich top and bottom from cookie, brownie and doughnut options, load it with ice cream and toppings, and ask to get your treat hot-pressed to warm up the doughy outside.

 333 E Roosevelt St., Phoenix

 Deep in the heart of the Grand Avenue Arts District, Novel Ice Cream brings a novel twist to the delicious, yet run-of-the-mill serving of ice cream.
 Rather than having it in a cone, why not have it served in a doughnut ?
 One of Novel’s signature offerings, the Dough Melt is a glazed doughnut stuffed with ice cream.
 Flavors range from classic vanilla and strawberry to Hangry Honey Bee (salted sweet cream, raw honey, chocolate covered honeycomb) and Midnight Munchies (caramel-swirled butterfat ice cream with crunchy pretzels, M&Ms and Cracker Jacks).